gilborty/NemaTode/README.md

 Confirmed on MSVC 2013 and GCC 4.8.4.

+## Fork Changelog
+This fork has been updated to adjust the library build to support integration into ROS2 projects

+* 2023-08-11: Update project structure to export as a ROS2 package

 ## It's too easy!
 This is all you need to use the GPS NMEA sentence data.